8 SEO TIPS THAT WILL HELP YOU IMPROVE GOOGLE RANK 2019

 - Secondly, you need to make sure that those strategies will not eventually produce a penalty that knocks you out of the search results altogether.

-In order to accomplish both of these, you must use sound SEO strategies that fall under Google’s guidelines.
+In order to accomplish both of these and improve Google rankings fast, you must use sound SEO strategies that fall under Google’s guidelines.
 It’s also important to listen to Google when they explicitly tell you something is important.

 Using Google’s Own Guidelines To Rank Better